edthedev/edthedev.github.io/blog/minetest/mods.md

 ## Favorites

 `Anvil` allows repairing items that wear out, such as tools and clothing.
-- This is not an essential mod, because `MineGame` wear is tuned quite well with the resource spawn.
+- This is **not** an essential mod, because `MineGame` wear is tuned quite well with the resource spawn.
 - Players can still maintain having excellent tier items without this mod.
 - If one of your other mods tunes the resource spawn rate, you might find this mod essential.
 - Items enchanted with `X Enchanting` can still be repaired.
 - The iron hammer wears out over time, but can be repaired with another iron hammer.
 - Ability to repair iron hammers can be turned off, if you want to have an unavoidable cost to doing repairs.
 I leave it on, because iron is so available, anyway.

-`Doctor Who Tardis` adds a working Tardis, Cybermen and Daleks
-- The working Tardis is seriously cool.
-- Great way to find a missing biome you need, without using the in-game terminal
-- Cybermen will murder all of your animals, burn through the sides of your buildings and mercilessly grief your structurs.
-- Do not go away from keyboard.
-- Be prepared.
-- Be vigilant.
-- I uninstalled this mod, and plan to re-install it after I create a fork with no Cybermen or Daleks.

-> "The Cybermen were never allowed to play Rassilon's Game.
-They were too good." - The Second Doctor, The Five Doctors
+`Bows` adds bows and arrows.
+- Not essential to me, because I have terrible aim.

+`Bonemeal` adds bonemeal that makes crops grow faster.
+- Cook a `bone` to create `bonemeal`
+- I get my bones from roving night time skeleton mobs, added by `Mobs Skeletons`.
+- Beware that skeletons will attack your sheep farm with direct malicious intent, and can shoot their arrows around 20 blocks

 `Headanim` lets other players see which way you are looking.